louisremi/jquery.transition.js/README.md

 --------------

 Once the plugin has been loaded in the page, the job is done.
-The full jQuery animation API is still available and functionnal, in both transitions compatible browsers and incompatible ones.
+The full jQuery animation API is still available and functionnal, in both transitions compatible browsers and incompatible ones. *New*: color animations (text or background) and special easings work out of the box!

 When are CSS Transitions used?
 -----------------------------

 The plugin uses feature detection to turn transitions ON in the following browsers:
 - Chrome
 - Safari 4+
 - Firefox 4+